florianduport/endurance-docker-legacy/README.md

 What's next ?

+- Tars will soon became a global npm module that will be used to install new projects (following this current architecture).
+It will also include a CLI with multiple tasks.
 - A better sample application showing the full stack chain with a mongo collection and a sails api consumed by the angular app.
 - Environment parameters to make it easier to go in production and manage environment variables
 - Unit tests integration with Mocha